Hermannsdenkmal: Later reception

 In the Weimar Republic the monument became a popular meeting point for associations and societies of the nationalist, monarchist and reactionary right whilst the government kept its distance.
 The 50th anniversary of the statue's inauguration from 1 to 19 August 1925 thus was an event dominated by the political right.
 On 8/9 August, around 50,000 visitors attended a procession.
 Another highlight was a long-distance relay race called Hermannslauf beginning at 16 different points all over Germany (such as Kulm, the Zugspitze or Flensburg) and in which 120,000 runners participated.
 The final runners arrived at the Grotenburg on 16 August.
 The keynote speech of the celebration on 9 August was given by the head of the right-wing Der Stahlhelm, and other nationalist groups such as the Jungdeutscher Orden were also prominent.
 Tourism flourished in the Weimar years: 1920 96,000 people climbed the monument, by 1925 that number had increased to 120,000.

 Adolf Hitler visited the monument in 1926 and after 1930 the Lippe NSDAP used the location for a number of assemblies.
 After the Hitler's seizure of power in 1933, the Detmold government tried to have the Hermannsdenkmal declared the official Wallfahrtstätte der deutschen Nation (pilgrimage site of the German nation) but was turned down by the Nazi government in Berlin.
 The Nazi leadership preferred to organise events at locations of its own choosing, with better transport facilities.
 The monument featured as a symbol in Nazi propaganda material, but as a place for assemblies it was mostly used only by the Hitlerjugend and local branches of the various Nazi organisations.
 In 1936, the monument had 191,000 visitors.
 Events in 1935 (the monument's 60th anniversary) and 1941 (100 years since the foundation stone was laid) were smaller than the 1909 and 1925 celebrations and focused on glorifying Hitler and glamorizing him as the successor of Arminius.

 Post-1945, attempts were made to de-politicise the monument.
 The 75th anniversary celebrations in 1950 were relatively low key, even though they lasted longer than any previous ones, from 6 July to 20 August.
 They mostly served to promote the region as a tourist destination.
 Annual visitor number rose to 400,000 in the 1960s and 1970s, but the focus shifted towards the view and the monument as a purely touristic sight, while the political connotations were pushed into the background.
 Events in 1975 and 2000 (100th and 125th anniversary) for the first time included critical debate of the 19th-century views of Arminius and the role of the monument in shaping the public's reception of the Germanic past.

 Description

 Location

 The monument stands on the peak of the wooded hill known as Grotenburg, 386 m above NHN.
 The hill is part of the Teutoburg Forest.
 It is located south of the Stadtteil Hiddesen of Detmold.
 To the southwest lies the Sennelager Training Area.
+The monument is also a point on the Hermannsweg, a long-distance hiking trail.